 Leaving Mixpanel?

 Mixpanel is a great product-analytics tool, and a hosted one you never own.
-Pricing is by event volume, so the bill climbs steeply as you grow, and the generous startup year ends in a cliff. smolanalytics is one binary you own, tells you what to fix, and lets your own AI answer questions for free.
+Pricing is by event volume, so the bill climbs steeply as you grow, and the generous startup year ends in a cliff. smolanalytics keeps the price flat, keeps your data exportable in one file, tells you what to fix, and lets your own AI answer questions for free.

 is smolanalytics a good Mixpanel alternative?

 Yes, if what pushed you off Mixpanel is the bill or not owning your data.
 Mixpanel is a hosted product-analytics tool: your events live on their servers, pricing is by event volume so the cost climbs steeply as you grow, and the generous startup year ends in a cliff where you either pay a large bill or downgrade.
-Add-ons like session replay and group analytics are priced separately. smolanalytics is a single MIT-licensed Go binary you self-host free forever, or run as an isolated cloud instance from $9/month with $5-per-million overage and a dashboard that never locks.
+Add-ons like session replay and group analytics are priced separately. smolanalytics runs each project on its own isolated instance, your data exports in one file any time, and pricing is a 14-day trial at Pro limits with no card, then $19/month ($6 per million past it) and a dashboard that never locks.
 It still does funnels, retention, and paths, adds a daily verdict on what to fix, and lets your own Claude or Cursor answer questions over MCP on your own model, so there is no AI bill.
-Answers come from the same deterministic reports the dashboard renders, and a CI test fails the build if the two ever differ.
-It does not do session replay, flags, or experiments; if you need those, keep Mixpanel for them.
+Answers come from the same deterministic reports the dashboard renders.
+And if the product you measure is itself an AI agent, the same engine computes its observability from the same events (tool-call latency p50/p90/p99, error taxonomy, and conversation health like re-ask and resolution), which Mixpanel does not do.
+It now ships feature flags, A/B experiments, heatmaps, surveys, and an event-based session inspector; the one thing it does not do is pixel-perfect DOM session replay, so keep Mixpanel if you need that or its deep report builder.

 why people leave Mixpanel